History of Adams Fairacre Farms

 At first they were just selling fruits and vegetables, but soon people were asking for more.
 “Once you sell the produce, they want cheese, then meats, then a deli.
 It was a slow, natural progression,” says Donald.
 “And as we had supplies for the farm, people wanted fertilizer or plants from us, so we added the garden center.”

 Eventually, sons Ralph and Donald took over the business and continued the family tradition of providing customers with quality products and first rate service.
-Today, Donald is still at the helm along with his sons Patrick and Steven.
+Today, Donald’s sons Patrick and Steven lead the business forward.